oyranos-cms/oyranos-cms.github.io/wiki/Device_Settings.md

 -   easy accessible text format to store and handle driver informations (key/value pairs)
 -   possibly allow data blobs too, to allow compressed content

+`Graeme Gill suggested to use an magic number to identify the blob.
+This allows more secure parsing.`

 -   additional part within this format to store CMM specific thing (expire date, ...)
 -   combine with ICC profiles